MBr2950/RLCoursework/README.md

 - `DDPG Algorithm`: Implementation of the Deep Deterministic Policy Gradient (DDPG) algorithm.

-- `Reinforce Algorithm`: Contains the implementation of the Reinforce algorithm.

 - `Reinforce A2C Algorithm`: This section implements the Reinforce Algorithm with Advantage Actor-Critic (A2C) approach.